openstack/ironic/doc/source/admin/adoption.rst

 Any node that is in the ``adopt failed`` state can have the ``adopt`` verb re-attempted.
 Example::

-  openstack baremetal node adopt <node name or uuid>
+  baremetal node adopt <node name or uuid>

 If a user wishes to abort their attempt at adopting, they can then move the node back to ``manageable`` from ``adopt failed`` state by issuing the